sebaslogen/resaca/resacahilt/README.md

 - Annotate your ViewModel class with `@HiltViewModel` and the constructor with `@Inject` .
 [See example here](https://github.com/sebaslogen/resaca/blob/main/sample/src/main/java/com/sebaslogen/resacaapp/ui/main/data/FakeInjectedViewModel.kt).

-**Optionally: Annotate with `@Inject` any other class that is part of your ViewModel's constructor.*
+**Optionally: Annotate with `@Inject` any other classes that are part of your ViewModel's constructor.*

 Gradle setup for Hilt [can be found here](https://dagger.dev/hilt/gradle-setup.html)